dseguy/phptips/tips/try-catch-finally.rst

 .. _try,-catch,-finally-are-all-optional:

-try, catch, finally are all optional
+try, catch, finally Are All Optional
 ------------------------------------

 The finally clause in a try-catch-finally is actually optional: it can be omitted.